vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 #### Support

-- VReplication (`online` strategy) is internal to Vitess and supported by the Vitess maintainers.
+- VReplication (`vitess` strategy) is internal to Vitess and supported by the Vitess maintainers.
 - `gh-ost` enjoys partial, informal support from Vitess maintainers.
 - `pt-online-schema-change` is out of the maintainers control.